armory/docs-cdaas/content/en/deployment/overview.md

 ```

-For more details, you can see our guide on how to [create your deployment configuration]({{<ref "deployment/create-deploy-config" >}}).
+For deployment config file details, see {{< linkWithTitle "deployment/create-deploy-config.md" >}}.

-## Elements of a Deployment
+## Elements of a deployment

-### Deployment Targets/Environments
+### Targets
-Within a deployment, you can define deployment targets that are equivalent to the environments you are
+Within a deployment, you define targets that are equivalent to the environments you are deploying to.
-deploying to.

 For example, you may define staging, production-west, and production-east deployment targets.

 You can configure each deployment target/environment to use a [unique strategy]({{< ref "deployment/strategies/overview" >}})
 to orchestrate how your code is deployed and your traffic is routed.

-#### Deployment Target Constraints
+#### Target constraints
 You can also configure your deployment targets to use constraints that prevent a deployment from beginning or completing until certain
 conditions are met.
 For example, you can configure your deployment to wait for your code to be deployed to your staging
 environment before promoting that code to production.

-Constraints can be set as either `beforeDeployment` or `afterDeployment` depending on your use-case.
+Constraints can be set as either `beforeDeployment` or `afterDeployment` depending on your use case.

-Information on configuring constraints can be found in the [CD-as-a-Service reference docs]({{< ref "reference/deployment/config-file/targets#targetstargetnameconstraints" >}})
+For info on configuring constraints, see the [CD-as-a-Service reference docs]({{< ref "reference/deployment/config-file/targets#targetstargetnameconstraints" >}})

 CD-as-a-Service offers you multiple constraint options including:
 ##### DependsOn